POC-single-spa/.github/profile/README.md

 ```
 4. Access the application in your browser at `http://localhost:9000/`.

-## Running the Project with Docker Compose {#running-the-project-with-docker-compose}
+## Running the Project with Docker Compose

 If you have cloned all the repositories into the same directory, you can run the entire project using Docker Compose.
 Follow these steps: